 There’s a disease spreading throughout the United States among today’s aspiring entrepreneurs.
 It’s called the “big idea syndrome.”
-Many people assume that all that separates them from business and financial success is one great idea.
+People often assume that all that separates them from business and financial success is a great idea.
 Having worked with several entrepreneurs over the years, I have discovered that what distinguishes a thriving business owner from one that is barely surviving isn’t more start-up capital, more talent or even access to more resources (though having these things does help).
 It’s perseverance and self-belief.

 “I have no time to think about challenges,” Rionge told How We Made it in Africa magazine.
 Because I convert them, they stop being challenges.
 I have been at many points where I knew the cookie was about to crumble, but my focus was [that] it cannot crumble.
 Therefore, I focus on the upward movement.”

 Much of what stops us from achieving higher levels of success are the mental blocks we experience as a result of the obstacles we encounter, real or imagined.
 However, when we can focus our attention exclusively on getting to the other side instead of the hardships themselves, the challenges we face cease to have an impact.

 The second half of the success equation is self-belief and trusting your instincts.
 You might be thinking: What does intuition have to do with women’s business success?
 Read closely.

 Have you ever experienced a time when you just went for it?
 Despite logic and what others around thought, you dived in heart first and it was one of the best decisions you ever made.
 Alternatively, have you ever been in a situation where you knew it was time to let go of something or someone but you stayed?
 Take these moments as intuitive cues.

 Real estate mogul Barbara Corcoran, who attributes much of her success to following her gut, summed it up like this in a recent interview: “I think if I had judged my salespeople, managers and marketplaces using only my left brain and analytics I would have reached the wrong conclusion.”